Francis William Deas

-Francis William Deas (1862 –13 November 1951) was an influential Scottish Arts and Crafts architect and landscape designer in the late 19th century and first half of the 20th century.
+Francis William Deas (1862 –13 November 1951) was a Scottish Arts and Crafts architect and landscape designer in the late 19th century and first half of the 20th century.
 He was a keen amateur painter, largely of landscapes.
 His most important work was probably the restoration of Castle Toward.

 Life

 He was born in Haslar in Hampshire.
 He was the son of Margaret Hepburn and Sir David Deas, a naval surgeon.
 His grandfather was Francis Deas, provost of Falkland in Fife.

 When his father died in 1876 his father’s brother, Sir George Deas took over the role of organising his education and sent him to Charterhouse School then to the University of Edinburgh.
 From that point onward he remained in Scotland.

 In 1890 he was articled to Robert Rowand Anderson and also began attending the new Edinburgh College of Art under Prof Frank Worthington Simon where he studied for three years.

 From 1896-97 he made a study trip undertaking many measured drawings.
 This was partly in the companionship of Robert Lorimer (who was a lifelong friend), who apparently swayed him from his original intention of being an interior designer to instead be an architect.
 He returned to Edinburgh late in 1897 and set up an office at 63 Frederick Street which he shared with Victor Daniel Horsburgh (but not as partners).
 In 1902 he set up in a grander office at 15 Rutland Square, leased from Robert Rowand Anderson (now the headquarters of the RIAS).